Arghya-lab/react-video/README.md

 - **Custom Controls**: Tailor the player controls to fit your design needs.
 - **Multi-Format Support**: Plays HLS, DASH, and FLV video files seamlessly.
 - **Mobile Device Friendly**: Optimized controls for a smooth mobile experience.

-## Upcoming Features

-- **Multi-Link Streaming**: Support for multiple streaming links with different qualities.
+- **Multi-quality Streaming**: Support for multiple streaming qualities with different qualities.
+- **Playback Speed Control**: Adjust playback speed with ease.
 - **Caption Support**: Display captions and subtitles for a better viewing experience.
-- **Screenshot Support**: Capture screenshots directly from the progress bar.
 - **Keyboard Gestures**: Navigate and control playback using keyboard gestures.

-- **Playback Speed Control**: Adjust playback speed with ease.
+## Upcoming Features

 - **Chapter Highlights**: View and skip through chapters highlighted in the progress bar.

 ## Installation

-To install the library, use npm or yarn:
+To install the library, use npm:

 ```bash
 npm install @arghya-lab/react-video